GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Pluribus_Dollar_Bill_Handshake_Experience.md

 &nbsp;

+&nbsp;

+# .

-The Great Seal Pluribus great fall to to Christian literal literacy, King James Bible fall, not the Jefferson year 1820 Bible.
-A similar King James fell upon Dublin's inner reaches.
+The Great Seal *Pluribus great fall* to to Christian literal literacy, King James Bible fall, not the Jefferson year 1820 Bible.
+A similar King James fell upon Dublin's inner reaches. *Eye, Eye* Captain, "Her Grace O'Malice", "The Great Fall of The" singsong Here Comes *Everybody* calling Pluribus to ride along...
+(4,730,289 views June 24, 2015) nobody came at all...
+The Fall of the Great Fall... too busy watching those "old world order" raindrops tears from the Eye fall... https://www.youtube.com/watch?v=vOKaSr3B_II

+On your mystery shipping, Mr. Joyce.
+Be amazed at the Pluribus We The People on your way to a New World Order...

+&nbsp;

+* "The mystery has been reduced to a set of concepts and ideas, and emphasizing these concepts and ideas can short-circuit the transcendent, connoted experience.
+An intense experience of mystery is what one has to regard as the ultimate religious experience.
+BILL MOYERS: There are many Christians who believe that; to find out who Jesus is, you have to go past" - Skywalking Lessons from SKywalker Ranch, California where the voices landed from the shore.
+What are we gong to do today? https://www.youtube.com/watch?v=HqFFjoRnltg (1,182,407 views November 3, 2013)

+&nbsp;

+We The People are calling everyone to ride along... and be Sons and Daughters of FreeMason's once more!